Ethhacks-official/EthHacks-Esp-Terminal/README.md

 * Build-2: It contains support to system, sdcard and BLE commands.
 * Build-3: It contains support to system, sdcard and Classic Bluetooth commands.

+## Commands

+The [commands.pdf](https://github.com/Ethhacks-official/EthHacks-Esp-Terminal/blob/master/commands/commands.pdf) file contains all commands with their parameters, usage and output response.

 ## LICENSE